franciscoxavier04/pm-BIM/docs/release-notes/15-0-0/README.md

 ![Example screenshot showing emoji reactions in OpenProject's work package comments](openproject-emoji-overview.png)

 Please note that emoji reactions don't trigger notifications.
-If you need your colleague to be notified about your reaction, please keep to the regular comment.
+If you need your colleague to be notified about your reaction, leave a regular comment.

 #### Continuous update of the notification center